 Jake Dearden's guide to handling the eight HYROX stations like a pro

 Conquer the ultimate fitness race!
-Jake Dearden's guide reveals the strategy for balancing 8km of running with eight demanding stations.
+Jake Dearden's guide reveals the strategy for balancing 8,000m of running with eight demanding stations.
 Master pacing, technique and grit to crush your PB.

 Every movement counts and every decision – from pacing the runs to breaking up reps – can make or break your race.
 Whether you’re chasing a PR, moving up to Pro weights or fine-tuning transitions, this is your playbook for conquering HYROX, courtesy of British pro Jake Dearden.